bob123456678/TrainControl/Readme.md

     - Autonomy
         - In autonomous operation, individual locomotives can now be paused on demand
         - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI
+        - When validating the autonomy JSON configuration, fatal error details will now be shown in the popup error message.
     - Routes
         - When editing routes, live switch/signal commands can now be captured on demand
         - Added custom route commands for turning off all functions / turning on all lights.
 If autonomy is on, only locomotives on the graph will be affected.